Today we’ve got someone who’s looking for short, simple to learn two-player boardgames.

 Ingenious – Ingenious is a classic Knizia tile laying game played with hex shaped, domino like, tiles.
 Each tile takes up two hexes and feature one or two different shapes and colours.
 Points are scored by making lines of the same shape/colour on the board.
 You have to watch out because only your weakest shape/colour will score points at the end of the game.

-Carcassonne – This classic tile laying game can be extremely cutthroat with only two players (and two players is actually one of my favourite ways to play because of this).
+Carcassonne – This classic tile laying game can be extremely cutthroat with only two players (and two players is actually one of my favourite ways to play simply because of this).
 Just watch for those farms, and big cities.
-There is also a two-player specific version of Carcassonne called Carcassonne The Castle, another game from Knizia.
-While it’s still a tile game featuring roads and different zones, it’s quite different from the original.
+There is also a two-player specific version of Carcassonne called Carcassonne The Castle.
+While it’s still a tile game featuring roads and different zones, and was also designed by Knizia (with Klaus-Jürgen Wrede), it’s quite different from the original.
 I dig The Castle version, but I’ve found it’s not for everyone due to how cutthroat is it.
 It is also very out of print.

-7 Wonders Duel – 7 Wonders is popular and great at high player counts.
-It seems like this game comes out any time you have a group of six or seven players, but it isn’t great with only two.
-I think Antoine Bauza knew this and that’s why he teamed up with Bruno Cathala to create 7 wonders Duel.
-This game isn’t just designed for two players but plays extremely well at two players.
+7 Wonders Duel – 7 Wonders is a popular game that is great at high player counts, but it isn’t great with only two.
+I think Antoine Bauza knew this and that’s why he teamed up with Bruno Cathala to create 7 Wonders Duel.
+This game is designed specifically for two players and plays extremely well at two players.
 I actually prefer it to the original game by quite a bit.
 If I had enough copies of this game the next time I had six players who wanted to play 7 Wonders, I would set up three games of 7 Wonders Duel instead.

 Check out these other articles for other great two player game recommendations:

-What are your favourite simple and fast two-player board games?
+What are some of your favourite simple and fast two-player board games?
 Let us know in the comments!